Andersonlimahw/boiler-plate-react-firebase-tailwind-zustand/README.md

 * zustand for state management

-* JEST for unit tests and code coverage collect
+* Vitest for unit tests and code coverage collect

 ## Boilerplates